Unless an exemption applies, you pay motor vehicle duty when you:

-Exemptions, reductions and refunds of duty already paid are available depending on your circumstances.
-These include transfers between spouses/domestic partners, and for vehicles used for eligible veterans, the incapacitated, primary producers and people with disabilities.
+Exemptions and refunds of duty already paid are available depending on circumstances, including transfers between spouses or domestic partners, and for vehicles used by eligible veterans, the incapacitated, primary producers and people with disabilities.

 Refunds for dealers

-An application must be lodged with all supporting documents relevant to the circumstances of each refund or exemption/reduction to enable us to process your request.
+A refund application must be lodged with all supporting documents relevant to the circumstances of each refund or exemption.

 Getting it right